emmamglass/reconstructor/README.md

 ```
 from reconstructor import reconstruct
 ```
 The reconstruct function is defined as follows, with the required argument being input_file.
 All other arguments have default options following the equals sign.
+Argument descriptions are provided below
 ```
 reconstruct(input_file, file_type = 1, media=[], org = 'default', min_frac = 0.01, max_frac = 0.5, gram='none', out = 'default', name = 'default', cpu = 1, gapfill = 'yes')
 ```